Discover all the tax services we offer

 Under the Physical Presence Test, you can qualify for the FEIE by being outside the US for 330 out of any 12-month period.
 This 12-month period does not need to be the same as the tax year.
 For instance, you could qualify for the FEIE by living outside the US from April to April (rather than the tax year, which is January to December).

 However, if you move abroad midyear, you will not be able to claim the full FEIE amount, which is intended for the full tax year.
 You will only be able to claim the portion of the FEIE that corresponds with the amount of time you spent abroad.

-To figure out what your maximum exclusion amount is, simply multiply the maximum excludable amount for the year by the number of your qualifying days in the year.
+To figure out your maximum exclusion amount, simply multiply the maximum excludable amount for the year by the number of your qualifying days in the year.
 Then, divide that number by the number of days in the year.

 For example, if you moved abroad in April 2022, you would calculate your FEIE amount for the 2022 tax year as follows: